logseq/docs/db-version.md

 Since tasks are now powered by properties and [new tags](#new-tags), they can be customized in a number of ways.
 Some parts of a task can't be customized because tasks are built into core features like the [Query Builder](https://docs.logseq.com/#/page/query%20builder) and queries on today's journal.
 Here are ways to customize tasks:

 1. The `Status` property choices can be customized by going to the `Status` page with `cmd-k`.
-From the property's [configuration modal](#configure-a-property) edit the name and icon of built-in choices.
+From the property's [configuration dropdown](#configure-a-property) edit the name and icon of built-in choices.
 You can add new choices but not delete the built-in ones.
-2. Task properties can be configured by going to the property's [configuration modal](#configure-a-property).
-From this modal, you can customize the property's icon and ui position.
+2. Task properties can be configured by going to the property's page.
+From this page you can configure its icon or the ui position via the [configuration dropdown](#configure-a-property).
-3. `#Task` can be configured to have additional properties from the new tag's [configuration modal](#configure-a-new-tag).
+3. `#Task` can be configured to have additional properties from the new tag's [configuration panel](#configure-a-new-tag).
 4. Custom types of tasks can be created by creating a new tag that has `#Task` as the [parent tag](#parent-tags).
 For example, create a `#ProjectTask` from `cmd-k` and configure it to have `Task` as the parent.
 Then add a property on the `project` property on `#ProjectTask`.
 You now have a task for projects!

 ## DB Graph Importer